-Parlier students are served by the Parlier Unified School District (PUSD), which has seven public schools reported on by the California Department of Education (CDE), including four elementary schools, one junior high school, and one high school, and one alternative high school.
-Alternative programs typically serve students who have experienced challenges in traditional school environments.
-Parlier's alternative school, San Joaquin Valley High, offers a valuable resource for students to continue their education in a supportive environment.
-Residents in Parlier also have access to the Parlier Adult School, providing opportunities for adult learners with a variety of educational needs.
+Fowler students are served by the Fowler Unified School District (FUSD), which has eight public schools reported on by the California Department of Education (CDE), including three elementary schools, one middle school, one high school, and several alternative programs.
+One of these schools, Malaga Elementary, is outside of the City of Fowler.
+The alternative programs, including Fowler Academy Community Day, Fowler Academy Continuation, and Fowler Academy Independent Study, typically serve students who have experienced challenges in traditional school environments.
+While these schools have limited data on performance scores for English language arts (ELA) and mathematics, they offer a valuable resource for students to continue their education in a supportive environment.

-For all seven schools for which English language arts (ELA) and mathematics performance scores were available in 2019, the CDE reported that all school scores were below the state grade-level standards for both ELA and mathematics (see Table 1K-11, School Performance Scores in Parlier, 2019).
+Of the five schools for which ELA and mathematics performance scores were available in 2019, CDE reported that Fowler High, Fremont Elementary, and Marshall Elementary scored above state grade-level standards for ELA, with Marshall Elementary also scoring above the state grade-level standard for mathematics.
+All other scores for schools in the FUSD were below the state-grade level standards for ELA, mathematics, or both (see Table 1D-5 School Performance Scores in Fowler, 2019).